 Adlib was delighted to be the audio supplier for the incredible – and apparently final – Giant Spectacular show staged in Liverpool, produced by the iconic street and outdoor theatre company Royal de Luxe, who are based in Nantes, France.

 This involved on-board sound systems mounted to the supporting structures for each of the Giants and a custom Music Truck which featured a live band, as well as providing several reinforcement PA systems, which travelled to the different gathering points along the 20-mile route.
+These sound systems were supplied from Adlib's own audio rental department.

 The extravaganza attracted an estimated 1.3 million people to the city centre over the weekend of October 4th – 7th to see this final tale of epic proportions, and the fate of the much-loved oversized marionette puppets unfold.